-(52) Early in the fifth year of the Plan the owner must re-assess the programme of work for the next five years and review the Plan as a whole.
+(53) Early in the fifth year of the Plan the owner should start to reassess the programme of work for the second five years and review the plan as a whole.
 He is advised to consult the Forestry Commission District Officer at this stage.
-This reassessment of the programme will always require the preparation of fresh forms G.D.7, 8, 9, 10 and 11.
-Other forms will be re-written if the information on them no longer applies.
-A renewal of the Plan involving all the forms and possibly also the sub-compartmenting shown on the map will be necessary only once every ten years.
+This reassessment of programme will usually require the preparation of fresh forms G.D.8, 9, 10 and 11.
+The preparation of G.D.7 will only be required where the area eligible for management grant has changed.
+Other forms will be rewritten if the information on them no longer applies.
+A full renewal of the Plan involving all the forms and possibly also the sub-compartmenting shown on the map will be necessary only once every ten years.
+This full renewal should be put in hand early in the tenth year of the current Plan.